Don’t Put it Off—Review Your Estate Plan

 A: The current exemption law is in place from 2018 – 2025, so it’s another reason to be reviewing your estate plan now.
-For single individuals, the estate tax exemption is $11.8 million and for couples it’s $22.36 million.
 The estate tax relates to assets transferred upon death to beneficiaries.
 Any value of the estate above those amounts is generally taxed at the top rate of 40%.

 Consider reaching out to your wealth advisor who can help coordinate with your estate planning attorney and tax professional.
 At Mariner Wealth Advisors, your team is under one roof, so your wealth advisor can bring in the right professionals at the right time to integrate your estate plan into your overall wealth plan

 “Estate Planning Using Life Insurance,” Merrill Lynch.